[updated 11 Nov 2025]

 A Maturing Market

 As stated above, the container world is dominated by Docker and Kubernetes in 2025.
-However, managing and operating Kubernetes remains a complex challenge for many organisations.
-This is probably a barrier to non-IT markets and certainly a headache even for those within the IT industry.
-How this will affect Kubernetes in the long run remains to be seen, but it is certainly a challenge.
+However, managing and operating Kubernetes remains a complex challenge for many organizations.
+This complexity likely serves as a barrier to adoption in non-IT markets and remains a considerable challenge even for experienced IT professionals.
+How this will affect Kubernetes' dominance in the long run remains to be seen.

 Logging and Monitoring

-Logging and monitoring are critical within a dynamic containerised system, yet still in 2025 consistent visibility of the systems is still difficult and requires constant attention.
+Logging and monitoring are critical within a dynamic containerized system, yet consistent visibility of these systems remains difficult and requires constant attention, even in 2025.
+Tools such as Cloudwatch, Prometheus & Grafana, and ELK Stack are popular options to assist DevOps teams.

 Containers and AI/ML